InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/circle-communities.md

 ## Patlet

 Circle Communities are essential for fostering a culture of collaborative innovation and continuous learning.
 In these communities, individuals come together to share knowledge, discuss challenges and co-create solutions in a safe and inclusive environment.
-These circles can be formed around various topics, interests or goals, such as Agile practices, InnerSource methodologies, Systems Thinking exploration and or Mindset transformation.
+These circles can be formed around various topics, interests or goals, such as Agile / DevOps / DevSecOps practices, InnerSource methodologies, Systems Thinking exploration and or Mindset transformation.

 ## Problem